How to grow and care for honeysuckle

 How to grow honeysuckle

-Grow climbing honeysuckles in moist but well-drained soil in partial shade, ideally with the roots in shade but the stems in sun, such as at the base of a west-facing wall or fence.
+Grow climbing honeysuckles in moist but free-draining soil in partial shade, ideally with the roots in shade but the stems in sun, such as at the base of a west-facing wall or fence.
 Give them a sturdy frame to climb up, such as a trellis or wire frame.
-Water plants in dry spells and feed with a general purpose fertiliser in spring.
-Grow shrubby honeysuckles in moist but well drained soil in sun or partial shade.

 Growing honeysuckle: jump links